platformsh-templates/ghrw-templates/README.md

 ### Inputs
 * `DELAY_START` - _Optional_.
 Delay the start of testing for X seconds after the PR environment is available.
 Please note this is in seconds, not milliseconds.
 Must be a valid integer.
+* `PR_ENV_TIMEOUT` - _Optional_.
+The number of seconds the action should wait for Platform.sh to report back with a PR environment URL.
+Please note this is in seconds, not milliseconds.
+Must be a valid integer

 ### Uses
 * [platformsh/gha-retrieve-projectid](https://github.com/platformsh/gha-retrieve-projectid)